Saint Ladislaus legend: Church murals, with main focus on Transylvania

+it first appeared in the Kingdom of Hungary.
+As of 2014, no examples securely dated to the late Arpadian period (i.e. before 1301) are known.
+Some recent discoveries of paintings on buildings dating back to the 13th century might push back the date.

+In Transylvania, the Saint Ladislas cycle is sometimes arranged in a Romanesque manner, parallel and correlated with that of a female martyr saint, usually Saint Catherine of Alexandria or Saint Margaret, generally depicted one above the other (see Homoródszentmárton/Mărtiniș and Bögöz/Mugeni) or on opposing walls of the nave (see Gelence/Ghelinţa).
+This pairing of the victorious knights and the martyred virgins set up as examples, are in this specific combination a Hungarian phenomenon.

 Mythological interpretation

 Before Gyula László, Géza Nagy suggested that an ancient Eurasian myth is behind the Christianized mural painting.
 The old myth is expressed by the fight between the two heroes representing light and darkness.
 In the literature the ballad of Anna Molnár also is related to the Saint Ladislaus legend.